Islamist Extremism

 Foreign Fighters

-By the end of 2018, Austrian authorities were aware of 320 Austrian citizens who had actively participated or attempted to participate in fighting alongside extremists in Iraq and Syria.
-Of those, approximately 58 died in the Middle East while 93 returned to Austria.
-The 2018 figure of 320 represented an increase of seven since 2017.
-Authorities also successfully prevented 62 individuals from leaving the country, including at least 22 women.
+By the end of 2019, Austrian authorities were aware of 326 Austrian citizens who had actively participated or attempted to participate in fighting alongside extremists in Iraq and Syria.
+Of those, approximately 69 died in the Middle East while 93 returned to Austria.
+The 2018 figure of 326 represented an increase of six since 2018.
+Authorities also successfully prevented 62 individuals from leaving the country.
 As of August 2017, Austria imprisoned 64 foreign fighters—20 percent of whom are between the ages of 16 and 21.
 Austria’s foreign fighters were predominantly second-generation immigrants from Chechnya, Turkey, and the Balkans with ages ranging between 18 and 35.
 The BVT registered no travel attempts in late-2017 due to various factors, including ISIS’s loss of territory and reputational damage, as well as Austria’s intensified efforts to interdict attempted foreign fighters.
 Rather, in its 2018 annual report, the BVT expressed concern about the threat of returnees and individuals who were prevented from leaving Austria.
-(Sources: Associated Press, BVT, International Centre for Counter-Terrorism, U.S. Department of State)
+In its 2019 annual report, the BVT noted that the number of attempted foreign fighters from Austria had steadily declined and the number of returnees had also fallen sharply in recent years.
+(Sources: Associated Press, BVT, BVT, International Centre for Counter-Terrorism, U.S. Department of State)

 One of Austria’s most notorious jihadists, Firas Houidi (a.k.a.
 Firas Abdullah II), left for Syria in early 2014.
 Before departing, the 19-year old Tunisian-Austrian wrote on his Facebook profile: “To the intelligence agent who may be reading this: Either you kill us or we continue, until the heads fly.”
 After joining ISIS, Houidi posted on Facebook a photo of an artillery shell in a box ready to be shipped to the Austrian secret service.
 In another online post, Houidi wrote that Austrian Muslims should “wage jihad” in Austria if they are unable to come to Syria to fight.
 Numerous Austrian media outlets reported that Interpol had issued an international arrest warrant for Houidi.
 However, the listing later appeared defunct.
 Houidi was reportedly killed in Syria in February 2015, but Austrian authorities did not confirm.
 (Sources: The Local, Heute, Gatestone Institute, The Local)